Bogota

 Language

-The official language in Bogota is Spanish, widely spoken across the city.
-English is not as prevalent, so knowing some basic Spanish phrases can be helpful for travelers.
+The official language spoken in Bogota is Spanish.
+English is not as widely spoken, so knowing some basic Spanish phrases can be helpful for tourists.

 Cost Of Living

-Bogota has a moderate cost of living compared to major cities in Europe and North America.
-Rent, groceries, and dining out are relatively affordable, making it an attractive destination for budget-conscious travelers.
-Transportation costs and entertainment expenses are also reasonable in Bogota.
+The cost of living in Bogota is relatively lower compared to major cities in the United States and Europe.
+Rent, groceries, and dining out can be more affordable, making it an attractive destination for budget travelers.
+However, prices can vary depending on the neighborhood and lifestyle choices.

 Other